Content note – this post refers to sexual violence.

 Imelda was repeatedly raped by her stepfather for 6 years.
 She became pregnant without realising, suffered an obstetric emergency but delivered a healthy baby.
-Despite no evidence indicating that she had attempted to end the pregnancy or harm her baby, she was charged with attempted homicide and faced up to 20 years in prison.
+There was no evidence indicating that she had attempted to end the pregnancy or harm her baby.
+Regardless, she was charged with attempted homicide and faced up to 20 years in prison.

 Yesterday, a judge dismissed all charges against Imelda and she was allowed to return to her family.

 This is an amazing victory in a country widely considered to have the most extreme abortion ban in the world.
 But Imelda’s story is a reminder of the misogynistic justice systems we live in.

 This joyful news deserves to be celebrated.
 But we must also continue to fight for justice.
 Justice for the dozens of women who remain in prison in El Salvador, and for all of the women around the world facing death, imprisonment and irreversible psychological damage as a result of extreme abortion laws.

 Imelda’s attorney, Ana Martínez, said: “This vulnerable young woman survived sexual violence only to be pursued for a crime she did not commit.
 Imelda goes home to her family today and will finally be able to meet her daughter and attempt to rebuild her life.
 We wish the same, and soon, for the women still jailed for obstetric emergencies.
 The women of El Salvador deserve better.”